 - Vocabulary development

 The better a child is able to communicate, the stronger their cognitive abilities become.
 As children learn to express themselves effectively, they adjust better to social environments, and also develop emotionally as they gain confidence in themselves.
-Over time, speech therapy can help a child with Cerebral Palsy overcome shyness, ask for what they want, improve their problem-solving ability, enhance their ability to socialize, and boost their self-esteem.
+Over time, speech therapy can help a child with cerebral palsy overcome shyness, ask for what they want, improve their problem-solving ability, enhance their ability to socialize, and boost their self-esteem.

-Exercises commonly used in speech therapy for Cerebral Palsy
+Exercises commonly used in speech therapy for cerebral palsy

-As part of the treatment process, your child’s therapist will conduct an assessment to determine what abilities your child currently has and how exactly they could benefit from speech therapy.
+As part of the treatment process, your child’s speech therapist will conduct an assessment to determine what abilities your child currently has and how exactly they could benefit from speech therapy.
 The assessment could involve an oral exam, tests of articulation and fluency, audiology tests, cognitive tests, and so on.
 Subsequently, the therapist will select exercises tailored to your child’s specific difficulties with speaking and swallowing.

 Some of the Speech Therapy exercises the therapist might recommend for your child include:

 - Breathing exercises strengthen the diaphragm, and control the inhalation and exhalation process.